So you want to declutter your life? Great!

 - Emotional clutter.
 It might be one of the hardest type of clutter to part with, but it is an important one.
 Emotional clutter is all about negative emotions you have been holding on to from old relationships, family situations.
 You can let them go by writing them down, or by saying things out loud, going outside in the forest and shouting… it's up to you to find the best way to do it 🙂

 - Sentimental clutter.
 Don't try to declutter your life by starting with sentimental items, or you will probably feel overwhelmed quickly.
 Those items are the one that reminds you of memories, and which can bring back some nostalgia too.
 They no longer spark joy or add value to your life.
 Letting go of those items doesn't mean you are getting rid of the memories, you just don't need the physical item to remember those moments of your life.
 If you want, you can also take a picture of the item before letting it go, and then store them digitally.

 I have definitely gotten rid of sentimental items that didn't spark joy anymore.

 - Behavioral clutter.
-This is all the habits you have developed that make your space look/feel cluttered. examples : everytime you come home, you don’t hang up your jacket, you don’t put your shoes away in a closet, you live out of your laundry basket, you don’t sort your mail each time it comes and then you end up with a cluttered space.
-The only thing you can do about it is to break those habits.
+This is all the clothes you have developed that make your space look/feel cluttered. examples: everytime you come home, you don't hang up your jacket, you don't put your shoes away in a closet, you live out of your laundry basketball, you don't sort out your mail every time it comes and then you end up with a cluttered space.
+The only thing you can do about it is to break those clothes.
 I found that always having a clutter-free space helps me create and reduce my anxiety level.